ibm-cloud-docs/EventStreams/setting_up_app_vpn.md

 {: #test_cli}
 {: step}

 In the previous step, you used the sample application to produce and consume messages.
 You can optionally use the information in [{{site.data.keyword.messagehub}} CLI reference](/docs/EventStreams?topic=EventStreams-cli_reference) to verify that the {{site.data.keyword.messagehub}} CLI can communicate with your {{site.data.keyword.messagehub}} deployment.
-The {{site.data.keyword.messagehub}} CLI lets you to easily work with topics and consumer groups.
+With the {{site.data.keyword.messagehub}} CLI you can easily work with topics and consumer groups.

 Alternatively, you can also use your own applications to perform this validation.